 Veterans Day Vignette #7:

 The biggest perk came the day after I moved to the comm track.
-I opened the mail and it contained the list of those eligible for R&R in the month of March.
-My name was on the list along with the locations one could choose from.
+I opened the mail and it contained the list of those eligible for R&R (rest and recuperation) in the month of March.
+My name was on the list along with the locations one could choose.
 Hawaii was out because I was not married.
-However, Australia was in and it was the most desired R&R site for the non-married.
-When I took the list around to the other eligible guys, the most common phrase heard was, “That’s not fair.”
-I just walked away whistling Waltzing Matilda.
+However, the slot for Australia was available and it was possibly the most desired R&R site for the non-married.
+When I took the list around to the other eligible guys for their selection, the most common phrase I heard was, “Hey, that’s not fair!”
+After getting their selection, I just walked away whistling Waltzing Matilda.

 Veterans Day Vignette #8:

 By the time March 13, 1968, rolled around, I was in a pretty good place.
 I had returned from R&R in Australia and rejoined the unit as they were pulling road guard.
 Every day there was a supply convoy from Tay Ninh to Dau Tieng.
 Our job was to sweep road, disarm or blow any mines, then guard the road until the convoy makes its round trip.
-After the sweeping was completed we mostly played cards and concocted strange meals from c-rations and foodstuff that had been sent by our families in the States.
+After the sweeping operation was completed, road-guard consisted of mostly playing cards and concocting strange meals from Army issued c-rations and foodstuff that had been sent by our families in the States.
 I still remember the spam tacos warmed over C4.

-We had a new Charlie 6.
+We had a new Charlie 6 (title given to the company commander).
 Captain Allison had completed his field leadership tour and was bumped to an admin position.
-The new Charlie 6 was a West Point grad that complained about road guarding.
-He would say, “This isn’t war.”
+The new Charlie 6 was a West Point grad that complained about road-guard duty.
+He would often say, “This isn’t war.”
 To which I would reply that I could sit here on the side of the road until the day I leave Vietnam and it would be fine with me.

 But on this day, March 13, we would do something different.
 Intel said there was a large group of VC holed in a wooded area west of where the road to Tay Ninh makes a hard right to the north.
 Our battalion was to check it out after artillery had softened the area.
 After artillery finished, a group a little bigger than a squad was to make an initial probe into the area.
-Charlie 6 decided to go along which meant I was going as well.
+Charlie 6 decided to go along which meant I, his RTO, was going as well.
 We also had a scout dog and handler with us.
-Unfortunately, there was so much smoke hanging from the artillery the dog wouldn’t have been able to smell a steak six inches away.
+Unfortunately, there was so much smoke hanging in the air from the artillery pounding the dog wouldn’t have been able to smell a steak six inches away.

 When we were about 30 to 40 meters from the woods the whole tree line lit up with gunfire.
 Roughly half of our group was hit in the initial burst, including me.
 The fire from the tree line was relentless.
 The battalion commander was on the radio was asking for Charlie 6 but he couldn’t be found anywhere.
-I informed him that we had 2 KIAs and at least 5 WIAs.
+I informed him that we had 2 KIAs (killed in action) and at least 5 WIAs (wounded in action).
 He said hang on help was on the way.

-Help arrived in about 10 minutes.
-The track that extracted me backed to within five meters with the back positioned so as not to take gunfire.
+Help arrived in about 10 minutes in the form of a column of Armored Personnel Carriers (APCs) with 50 caliber machine guns.
+The APC that extracted me backed to within five meters with the back positioned so as not to take gunfire.
 John Eberwine came out of the turret, opened the back door and motioned for me to give it a shot.
-I got to door and he grabbed my arm and drug me in.
+I got to the door and he grabbed my arm and drug me in.

-By this time my pants were soaked in blood.
+By this time, my pants were soaked in blood from the wounds I received from two rounds from an AK-47.
 I loosened my belt, unbuttoned my pants and a chunk of my flesh fell in my hand.
 At this, I passed out.
 Within twenty minutes I was on an operating table in Tay Ninh.
 Two weeks later I was in the hospital at Fort Rucker in Alabama.
 My time in Vietnam was over.

 Memorial Day Vignette #9: